nbrochec/realtimeIPTrecognition/README.md

 ## Usage
 ### Dataset preparation

-You can drag and drop the folder containing your training audio files into the `/data/dataset/raw_sample/train` folder, and your test audio files into the `/data/dataset/raw_sample/test` folder.
+You can drag and drop the folder containing your training audio files into the `/data/dataset/raw_sample/train/` folder and your test audio files into the `/data/dataset/raw_sample/test/` folder.

 For IPT classes, test and train folders must share the same name.
 The class label is retrieved from the name of your IPT class folders.
 ```